Nehereus/341-intro-to-database-note/Ch3 SQL-Basic Features.md

 from instructor
 ```
 1. Above statement ignores null amounts.
-2. Result is nullif there is no non-null amount.
+2. Result is null if there is no non-null amount.
 3. All aggregate operations except count(*) ignore tuples with null values on the aggregated attributes.
 4.  collection has only null values, then count returns 0, All other aggregates return null.
 ### is NULL